idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 }`
 - Be sure `docroot/sites/*/settings.local.php` is in the .gitignore.
 - Mostly, this will allow caches/aggregation/etc to be disabled for easier developing.
-- For things like acquia multisites, this can also be set in settings.php in a conditional block, as an include to development.settings.php, so that all local sites get it.
+- For things like acquia multi-sites, this can also be set in settings.php in a conditional block, as an include to development.settings.php, so that all local sites get it.

-#### Example settings.php acquia multisite conditional
+#### Example settings.php acquia multi-site conditional

 ```php
   // Check/modify any acquia environment specific modifications needed.